Updated January 4, 2022

 - If both funds are declining, the entire portfolio goes to cash.

 Careful scrutiny of the chart shows much shallower drawdowns which are a little more than a third of the Vanguard Balanced and roughly a quarter of the Standard & Poor's 500.
-Not only are drawdowns reduced, but returns are more than double those of the Standard & Poor's 500 (remember to subtract the starting $100,000 from the ending value to calculate the net change increase in value).
+Not only are drawdowns reduced, but returns are more than double those of the Standard & Poor's 500 (remember to subtract the starting $100,000 when calculating the net change in value).

 A Word On Taxes